bannergraphic

 ** A mix of 2 works that may be performed in quad.

 Performance Ordering: TDC may be performed sequentially, as presented in the middle column, or reordered at random with a brief silence between sections.
 It is Ok to perform only one, or two, or three of the sections.
 They may be interspersed between other compositions on a concert.
 Any combination of these may be used for dance accompaniment or background to nice, mostly silent, meal.
 Contact the composer at rakutoo (at) icloud dot com for the 32-bit float .wav versions.
-DS060626

 Dan Senn (Prague-Watertown) is an intermedia artist working in music composition and production, kinetic sound sculpture, installation work, experimental and documentary film.
 He has been a professor of music and art in the United States and Australia and travels internationally as a lecturer, performer, producer and installation artist.
 He lives in Prague where he directs the Echofluxx Media Art festivals, and Watertown, Wisconsin, the USA, with his partner-collaborator, Caroline.
-Dan's work moves freely between expressive extremes and languages and mediums depending on the aesthetic joust at hand.
+Dan's work moves freely between expressive extremes, languages and mediums depending on the aesthetic joust at hand.
 He is cofounder of Roulette Intermedium in New York Cty (Brooklyn), Cascadia Composers of Portland Oregon, and the Echofluxx media festivals in Prague. (read more)